-The National Geographic® Visitor Center is the first place to begin planning your vacation to the Grand Canyon.
+The Grand Canyon Visitor Center is the first place to begin planning your Grand Canyon vacation.
 The Center provides year round information on lodging, attractions, exhibits, shopping and tours.
 Find out what is best to pack for different parts of your trip and what you should wear when hiking, mule riding, river rafting or while on any of the available tours.
-Be entertained by our interactive exhibits and our IMAX® Film – “Grand Canyon: The Movie”.
+Be entertained by our interactive exhibits and our IMAX® Film – “Grand Canyon: The Hidden Secrets”.
 Talk to local area representatives to learn about other attractions and find fun tours to enhance your complete Park experience.
 With so much to learn and do at the Visitor Center, guests will find abundant information to make their vacation easier and less stressful.

 Discover things to do in the local area.